The Age of Decadence: Reception

 The game received generally positive reviews, and has a score of 81/100 on Metacritic.
 Destructoid awarded it a score of 9 out of 10, saying "It may have some rough spots, but it is one of the most well-designed RPGs I have had the pleasure of enjoying.".
 Destructoid praised the decision making in the game, where instead of good and evil, players choose from different alliances and houses with game changing consequences.
 However slight criticism was made on the combat being 'clunky' and 'a bit rough around the edges', moreover player character customization was seen as 'very confusing and frustrating'.

-Dungeon Rats
+Legacy

 In 2016, Iron Tower announced Dungeon Rats, a party-based tactical-RPG spin-off to The Age of Decadence.
 The game was released on November 4, 2016.

+In 2023, Iron Tower released Colony Ship: A Post-Earth Role Playing Game, a science fiction role-playing game that is said to be similar to The Age of Decadence.
+It was first released on early access on April 6, 2021.